kucars/leap_control/README.md

-leap_control
+Leap Control
 ============

-Allows the control of mobile robots and UAVs using Leap Motion
+Allows the control of mobile robots and UAVs using Leap Motion.
+This is done by sending velocity control to the underlying robot controller.